tidev/appcd-plugin-webpack/migration.md

 ### Using NPM modules

 You can install NPM modules directly into your project root directory and require them in your Titanium code.
-Webpack then takes care of the rest and makes sure to properly resolve and bundle them into your app.
+Webpack takes care of the rest and makes sure to properly resolve and bundle them into your app.

 ### Advanced: Asset management